 1. Plan Your Budget And Financial Goals

-Open up a spreadsheet (Google sheets is free).
-Yes, I just used the S-word.
-Bear with me.
-Open up that big bad accounting boy and start listing all your recurring expenses — food, bills, the works.
+Open up a spreadsheet (Google Sheets is free).
+Start listing all your recurring expenses — food, bills, the works.
 But “item name” in column A, then “item cost” in column B. If you are not certain, ballpark.
 An imperfect plan can be adjusted.

 After you are done with your recurring costs, you may put in a monthly allowance to save for a dream (let’s say, if you want to spend 3 months per year working while traveling, work out how much that would cost, then divide by 12).

 If your goal is to go full-time freelance, though, I would encourage sticking with what is needed to maintain your current lifestyle (or a bit less if you are ok with cutting).
 After you reach your first set of financial goals, you can always revise and set new targets.

 Now, add up all the costs.
 You’ll need to define your freelance writing rates.
 But an important guideline is that you should price yourself based on how much you want to earn, not how much you feel you can get away with.
 The market is large, and there are buyers at all price points; don’t condemn yourself to a life of perpetually living in fear of not making rent just because you feel you need to undercut the competition.

 If you did all the above — and only if you did it — and are feeling a bit confused or overwhelmed, try setting a simpler goal that will make sense for you.

 When I started, I decided that I would make a real effort to make $1000/month by writing in my free time. $1000 felt achievable, and it would make a real impact on my finances at the time.
 So, I worked toward that goal every month, and when I reached it, I treated it as proof that I could indeed start phasing out my day job for writing, and set new goals to achieve that.